 Osprey Integration#

-ARIEL is integrated into Osprey as a dedicated MCP server (osprey.mcp_server.ariel) with 11 specialized tools.
-When a user asks a question like “What happened with the RF cavity last week?”, Claude Code selects the appropriate ARIEL MCP tool based on the query type, which invokes the ARIELSearchService and returns structured results that Claude uses to produce a cited answer.
+ARIEL is integrated into Osprey as a dedicated MCP server (osprey.mcp_server.ariel) that exposes the logbook search service to the agent layer through a set of specialized tools.
+When a user asks a question like “What happened with the RF cavity last week?”, the Osprey agent selects the appropriate ARIEL MCP tool based on the query type, which invokes the ARIELSearchService and returns structured results that the agent uses to produce a cited answer.
 This page documents how that integration works: the MCP tools, the service factory, and the search result structure.

 Integration Architecture#